Navy engineer pleads guilty to selling submarine secrets - NewsBreak

 Navy engineer pleads guilty to selling submarine secrets

-WASHINGTON — (AP) — A Navy nuclear engineer pleaded guilty Monday to passing information about American nuclear-powered warships to someone he thought was a representative of a foreign government but who was actually an undercover FBI agent.
+WASHINGTON (AP) — A Navy nuclear engineer pleaded guilty Monday to trying to pass information about American nuclear-powered warships to a foreign country.

 Jonathan Toebbe, 43, pleaded guilty in federal court in Martinsburg, West Virginia, to a single count of conspiracy to communicate restricted data.
 The sentencing range agreed to by lawyers calls for a potential punishment between roughly 12 years and 17 years in prison.